 Ans.
 An SEO Audit is a health check for your website which involves looking at the technical infrastructure of your website to optimize Search Engine visibility, usability and conversion.

 You can identify problematic areas that need improvement to create an action plan while a good SEO audit keeps your website up-to-date with the latest developments in search marketing.

 Ans.
 Search Engine Land, Search Engine Journal, Search Engine Watch, Content Marketing Institute, Moz, KISSmetrics, HubSpot etc.

 Ans.
 AMP or Accelerated Mobile Pages is an open-source coding standard for publishers to be able to load their sites quickly on mobile since mobile responsiveness could be unimpressive and slow compared to the desktop resources which are heavy and plenty.

 76. Name of a few Popular SEO Tools

 Ans.
-The names of a few SEO tools are Google Webmaster Tools, Google Analytics, Google Keyword Planner, Buzzsumo, Bing Webmaster Tools, SEMRush, Check My Links etc.
+The names of a few SEO tools are Google Search Console, Google Analytics, Google Keyword Planner, Buzzsumo, Bing Webmaster Tools, Moz, SEMRush, Check My Links etc.

 77. What is cloaking?